bomypoko/LandingPage_Web3theme-Metaverseworld/README.md

 ![](src/assets/present02.png)

-I am still stick on landing page , device Section and Component more clearly and writing reusable component.
-This time, I am adding and animation by using Fremer Motion
+I am still stick on landing page , separate Section and Component more clearly, write more reusable component. also making and animation with Fremer Motion

 Here is the way to the Metaverse ---------------------> https://lucky-brioche-bca636.netlify.app